IDNI/tau-lang/README.md

 where `sbf` stands for a simple Boolean function, and the operators `&`, `'`, (`^`|`+ `) and `|` stand for conjunction, negation, exclusive-or and disjunction;
-`var` stands for a variable on the simple Boolean algebra, and finally, `0` and `1` stands for the given elements in the simple Boolean algebra.
+`var` stands for a variable of type Boolean algebra element, and finally, `0` and `1` stands for the given elements in the simple Boolean algebra.

 A simple example of a constant in the simple Boolean function algebra is the for